 Note: If you suffer from any of these symptoms and suspect you may have a gluten intolerance, see your doctor and get tested.
 It becomes very difficult to diagnose after you change your diet.

 In fact, a study by NCBI identified that 86% of individuals who believed themselves gluten intolerant were not.
-In other words, they convinced themselves that they feel better avoiding all wheat products.
+In other words, they convince themselves that they feel better avoiding all wheat products.

 That being said, soy sauce does contain gluten and is the most common ingredient used in Asian cooking.
-And it is a big part of other sauces - hoisin, teriyaki, black bean and wasabi – to name only a few.
+And it's a big part of other sauces - hoisin, teriyaki, black bean and wasabi – to name only a few.

 When celebrities like Oprah Winfrey and Miley Cyrus claim weight loss, you can bet people listen.
 Dr. William Davis, author of “Wheat Belly” further identifies overweight people will, routinely, lose 15 to 20 pounds during the first month of eliminating wheat (as well as other gluten containing grains such as rye and barley).

 Over time, this results in the accumulation of fat around the abdomen or the “muffin top”.
 Dr. Davis believes that the removal of wheat products reduces these hunger pangs and spikes.
 Without these spikes, you eat less often and consume less calories.

-The process to remove gluten lowers the fiber, vitamins, and minerals in foods.
-To improve the taste and texture of these products fat, sugar, and sodium are often added increasing calories.
+The process to remove gluten lowers the fiber, vitamins and minerals in foods.
+To improve the taste and texture of these products fat, sugar and sodium are often added increasing calories.

 Also, substituting rice or rice noodles for pasta is a good way to reduce calories as well as gluten.
 Other excellent alternatives include grains and seeds such as quinoa and buckwheat.

 Going gluten free is not, necessarily, harmful as long as you replace all the essential nutritional requirements.
 Specifically, fiber which is necessary for the digestive process.

-To summarize, a gluten free diet is critical for those with celiac disease, non-celiac gluten sensitivity and wheat allergies (approximately 8% of the population).
+A gluten free diet is critical for those with celiac disease, non-celiac gluten sensitivity and wheat allergies (approximately 8% of the population).
 Additionally, it can provide relief for those with conditions like irritable bowel syndrome, Crohn’s and colitis.
 For others, it becomes more of a lifestyle choice.
 It may help you lose weight and feel better with more energy.